RobolinkInc/doc-v2/docs/codrone-edu/python/08-Controller/08-power_pressed.md

 ##### Description

-A function that determines if the controller's power button has been pressed
+A function that determines if the controller's power button has been pressed.
+Since pressing the power button also switches the drone to flight mode, this function only detects alternate button presses.
+In other words, the function can only detect a power button press when in LINK state.

 ##### Syntax
 ```power_pressed()```